 Keep your dream alive

 Keep your dream alive weekly, if not daily.
 Everyone is different depending on what drives them.
-For me, I read travel blogs religiously, looked up pictures of places I wanted to go or previous trips I’ve taken.
+For me, I read many travel blog, religiously, looked up pictures of places I wanted to go or previous trips I’ve taken.

 Start a blog.
 Not only did starting this website keep my dream alive, it actually expanded it.